twice154/CONNETO/README.md

 4. Run Moonlight from the extensions page
 5. If making changes, make sure to click the Reload button on the Extensions page

-## Streaming
-Simply type the hostname or IP into the textbox, pair, choose an app to run, then begin streaming.
-Once paired, the host will be remembered in a dropdown menu.
-To exit a stream, press Ctrl+Alt+Shift+Q. To remove focus from the stream, press Ctrl+Alt+Shift.

-## Contribute

-This project is being actively developed at [XDA Developers](http://forum.xda-developers.com/showthread.php?t=2505510)

-1. Fork us
-2. Write code
-3. Send Pull Requests

-Check out our [website](http://moonlight-stream.com) for project links and information.